 - inherited: through genetic transmission or resulting from a genetic defect or mutation;

-- congenital: resulting from infections, injury or abnormal development during pregnancy or injury during delivery or soon after birth;
+- congenital: resulting from an infection, injury or abnormal development during pregnancy, or from an injury sustained during delivery or soon after birth;

-- acquired: as in motor vehicle accident, disease or substance abuse;
+- acquired: as in a motor vehicle accident, or through disease or substance abuse;

 - of unknown origin; or

-- caused: by ageing, poor health and/or nutrition, environmental and social conditions and individual choices, often extending over many decades.
+- caused: by ageing, poor health, bad nutrition, environmental and social conditions, and/or individual choices, often extending over decades.